flopach/iox-webserver/README.md

 ### Differences between /ARM and /x86

 IOx runs on different hardware platforms which are using different CPU architectures.
 For example: ARM for IR1101, x86 for IC3000 and IR829/IR809.
 However, with this application only 2 lines of code are different as you will see below.
-With the character `#` we are commenting the other architecture out.

 > Check out the [IOx Platform Support Matrix](https://developer.cisco.com/docs/iox/#!platform-support-matrix) for more information!